tlkvstepan/PracticalDeepStereo_NIPS2018/README.md

 --experiment_folder experiments/flyingthings3d \
 --dataset_folder datasets/flyingthings3d \
 ```
 During the first run, the dataset object calculates and saves disparity statistic for every example in the dataset.
 Therefore, it might take a while before actual training starts.
 Overall, the training on full-size image is very slow since it does not use batch processing.
-The training can be started from the checkpoint by setting the `--load_checkpoint` flag.
+The training can be started from a checkpoint by setting the `--load_checkpoint` flag.

 To benchmark on Flyingthings3D run
 ```